Limitations on J Status

 J–1 Scholar: 5 Year Rule

-The maximum period of participation for J Professors and Research Scholars will be raised from three years to five years.
-The period of participation is a five-year period, which starts from the program begin date on the DS–2019.
-This means that exchange visitors on these two categories may now extend up to 5 years, if needed.
-The extension procedures will remain the same at ISS (application, proof of insurance, etc.)
+The maximum period of participation for J Professors and Research Scholars is a five-year period, which starts from the program begin date on the DS–2019.

 24 Month Bar:

-This means that any scholar that comes to the US for any length of time in the Professor or Research Scholar categories will not be able to come back to the US in the J Professor or Research Scholar categories for a period of two years.
+There is a 24–month bar on repeat participation in the J Professor or Research Scholar categories.
+This means that any scholar who enters the US for any length of time in the Professor or Research Scholar categories is prohibited from returning to the US in the J Professor or Research Scholar categories for a period of two years.

 The five-year period is a "continuous" period given to a participant on a "use or lose" basis.

 A Research Scholar or Professor comes to Temple University for two years, and returns home for two months.
 Her Sevis record is maintained during her absence.
-After two months, s/he then returns to the Temple University.
+After two months, s/he then returns to Temple University.
 In this case, s/he will have two years and ten months left in her J program.
 In other words, the two months outside of the U.S. counts toward the total five–year period.
+Please refer to www.temple.edu/isss/international/sevis-record-keep-open.html

-A Research Scholar or Professor comes to Temle for two years and returns home without remaining active on the current J program.
-While at home, the scholar and the TU department decide there is more work to be done.
-So, the scholar decides to come back to TU as a Research Scholar or Professor.
-In this case, the scholar is subject to the 24 month bar becuase her Sevis record did not remain active and she and will not be able to return to the U.S. on the Research Scholar or Professor categories for two years following the date s/he originally returned home.
+A Research Scholar or Professor comes to TU for two years and returns home without remaining active on the current J program.
+While at home, the scholar and the TU department decide there is more work to be done and the department asks the J-1 to return to TU as a Research Scholar or Professor.
+In this case, the scholar is subject to the 24 month bar because the SEVIS record did not remain active.
+Therefore, the J-1 is prohibited from returning to the U.S. in the Research Scholar or Professor categories for two years following the completion date of the J program.
 For this scholar, other visa types or J categories may be an option.

 24-Month Bar vs. the Two-Year Rule (212e):

-The new 24-month bar should not be confused with the Two-Year Rule (212e).
+The new 24-month bar should not be confused with the Two-Year Home Residency Requirement (212e).
 These are two completely different regulations.

 The two year rule (212e) may apply to anyone who enters the U.S. on a J visa, based on 3 eligibility requirements.
 The 24–Month Bar only applies to J visa holders who enter the U.S. on the Research Scholar or Professor categories.